prebid/prebid.github.io/prebid/native-implementation.md

     pbNativeTagData.adId = "%%PATTERN:hb_adid%%";   // GAM specific
     // if you're using 'Send All Bids' mode, you should use %%PATTERN:hb_adid_BIDDER%% pbNativeTagData.requestAllAssets = true;
+    // if you want to track clicks in GAM, add the following variable pbNativeTagData.clickUrlUnesc = "%%CLICK_URL_UNESC%%";
     window.pbNativeTag.renderNativeAd(pbNativeTagData);
 </script>
 ```